Adithyat/OTBootstrapWebsite/README.md

-# OTBootstrapWebsite
+# Theta Tau Website
-View a demo of the BootStrap website at https://adithyat.github.io/OTBootstrapWebsite/
+View a demo of the BootStrap website at https://adithyat.github.io/ThetaTau/